 Finish getting your online course ready to go live.
 We recommend planning your course using the Lessons tool in ReggieNet.
 Before you start creating lessons, you may want to plan out your modules/lessons using the Course Outline Worksheet.
 If you are new to online teaching, please contact the Center for consultations or other professional development opportunities.

 Before you publish your course site, please make sure that your online syllabus is clear and includes all information for students’ success.
 Use the online syllabus checklist to reflect on all elements of your online course.

 You may want to review the Quality Matters Rubric, which provides guidance for designing the various elements of your online course.
 As members of Quality Matters, we have a full, annotated copy of the rubric available for Illinois State University faculty and staff.

-If you're unfamiliar with ReggieNet, please consult the How-to Handouts & Videos page.
-This will be the time to also create an "Orientation Module" (containing "Getting Started Information" for your course – a "best practice" referenced in the Quality Matters Rubric.)
-More information about the orientation module can be found below.
-If you need technical support with ReggieNet or pedagogical support for online teaching, contact a member of the Center staff at ProDev@ilstu.edu.
+If you are new to Canvas, consult the Canvas Instructional Support.
+If you need technical support with Canvas or pedagogical support for online teaching, contact a member of the Center staff at ProDev@ilstu.edu.
 We offer one-on-one consultations and a wide range of workshops.
 You'll find a link to our full workshop schedule on the Events and Workshops page.